Skip to content

 Is perioral dermatitis contagious?

 Perioral dermatitis is not contagious.
-This means it cannot be spread from one person to another through touch, sharing personal items or close contact.
-The red bumps and rashes associated with this condition are a result of inflammation and not due to any infectious bacteria that can be transmitted.
+This means it cannot be spread from one person to another through touch, sharing personal items, or close contact.
+The red bumps and rashes associated with this condition are a result of inflammation and not due to any infectious agent that can be transmitted.

 What is the best perioral dermatitis treatment?

-There are several treatments and routine skincare products available for perioral dermatitis sufferers depending on the severity of your symptoms, which areas of the body are affected and how often you experience relapses.
+There are several treatments available for perioral dermatitis depending on the severity of your symptoms, which areas of the body are affected and how often you experience relapses.

 Here are some examples: